 A better solution to doing an isolated off-site strategy session, which could include a visit to customers to hear from them.
 Or to run a video survey research product and hear from customers what they have to say.

 “Don’t do what you’ve been doing all these previous years,” Graham said.
 “Don’t do what most organizations do.
 That is look inwardly.
 And try to come up with an outside view.”

 “Strategy discovery alone implies that you are looking elsewhere,” said Jenn.
 “That’s where the role of talking to customers is so crucial.”

 And the voice of the customer matters

 When teams bring the Voice of the Customer to their daily tasks and decision making a better customer experience can happen.
 But VoC programs don’t happen overnight.
-They take time and effort and a deliberate strategy.
+They take time, effort and a deliberate strategy.
 Storytelling in market research helps here as well.

 What is the Voice of the Customer?

 The Voice of the Customer refers to hearing from and implementing changes that are being shared by your customers.